vanessacleary/vanessacleary-Ms1-2021/README.md

 ### Performance
 * [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) was used to measure the performance and speed of the website.
+  * Click on the page name to see the result for desktop: Home | Login
-  * Click on the page name to see the result: Home | Login
+  * Click on the page name to see the result for mobile: Home | Login

 ### Responsivness
+   -  update coming
 ### Accessability
+   - will update coming

 ### Known Issues and Bugs

-1. The bottom of second gallery image cuts of on large screens
-2. The gallery images overlap on iPad screens with screen size 768x1024 when tested on google dev tools.
+1. The gallery images overlap on iPad screens with screen size 768x1024 when tested on google dev tools.
 I was uable to test this on an actual iPad.
 The issue does not occur on iPad pro when tested using Google dev tools.
+2. On large screens the middle gallery image is cut off at the end.
+1. The gallery images do not shrink when the 'zoom' is reduced.
-3. The Nav bar was causing an issue.
+1. The Nav bar was causing an issue.
 When a Navlink was click it would navigate to the correct section however the Navbar would cover the section heading - this has since been fixed.

 ## Deployment